seantrott/prosody_indirect_requests/README.md

-# prosody_indirect_requests
-Data and analyses for experiments probing the role of prosody in indirect request comprehension.
+# Prosody for indirect requests

+Critical data and R code to reproduce the analyses described in Trott & Bergen (2019, CogSci).

+* Code to reproduce the analysis of behavioral data in Experiment 1 can be found at: `analysis/exp1/exp1_behvaior.Rmd`
+* Code to reproduce the analysis of acoustic features and Experiment 1 accuracy can be found at: `analysis/exp1/exp1_acoustic_features.Rmd`